Article at a Glance:

 - Chronic Bronchitis

-The disease’s progressing is concurrent with the challenges of recovery, but recovery is possible at any stage of alcoholism.
-There are no quick-fixes to addiction, and alcoholism is no different.
-The safest course of action is to seek treatment in a safe environment that is catered to the individual needs, preferably with treatment that is holistic.
+Being at a later stage can make recovery more challenging, but recovery is possible at any stage of alcoholism.
+There are no quick fixes to addiction, and alcoholism is no different.
+The safest course of action is to seek treatment in a professional environment that is catered to the individual needs, preferably with holistic treatment.

-We encourage you to learn more about The Recovery Village’s approach to health and wellness during alcohol treatment and to seek help, especially if alcoholism has reached end-stage alcoholism.
+We encourage you to learn more about The Recovery Village’s approach to health and wellness during alcohol treatment and to seek help, especially if your or a loved one’s alcoholism has reached the end-stage.
+You are not alone.